South Coast United SC: History

 Founded in 1984 by Croatian migrants as South Coast Croatia Soccer Club, the high point in the club's history came in 1987 when the club won its only Illawarra Premier League Championship.

 South Coast Croatia were forced to change their name to South Coast United for the 1994 season a very unpopular move by Soccer Australia.

 South Coast United were previously in the Illawarra Conference League, or Division 1 as it was previously known.
 In 2004, United were minor premiers of the Illawarra Conference League, and gained promotion to the Illawarra Premier League, but lost the Grand Final to Helensburgh 4–1.

 South Coast United (known as Wollongong Croatia) is a regular participant of the Australian-Croatian Soccer Tournament although never having won the tournament in Division 1 the club has won Division 2 and Masters Titles with the most recent examples being 2011 at Edensor Park and 2014 at Ian McLennan Park, respectively.

 The club hosted the Australian-Croatian Soccer Tournament in 1994 and 2014.

 South Coast United formed a junior club under their name and were brought into the FSC junior football competition in 2016.

 Rivalries

 Albion Park White Eagles

-The club has maintained a heated rivalry with the predominantly Serbian backed Albion Park White Eagles/Wollongong Serbia.
-The clubs rivalry dates back to 1985 when Wollongong Serbia were founded with the rivalry based around political tensions between the two nationalities, breakout of the Croatian War of Independence in the 1990's added more fuel to the flame for players and supporters alike.
+The club has a rivalry with the predominantly Serbian-backed Albion Park White Eagles (also known as Wollongong Serbia).
+While its origins were influenced in part by broader cultural and historical backgrounds, including events such as the Croatian War of Independence, it has since evolved into a largely symbolic sporting rivalry, with incidents between the two sides being very rare and inconsequential.